rmehta-vm/rmehta-vm.github.io/_pages/about.md

 toc: false
 ---

-Hi, I’m **Raj Mehta**.

-I am a **software architect and product strategist** with 12+ years of experience designing, building, and scaling cybersecurity and cloud solutions.
+Hi, I’m **Raj Mehta** - software architect and product strategist with 12+ years of experience designing, building, and scaling cybersecurity and cloud solutions.

-My career has spanned working with **industry leaders in vulnerability management and cloud security**, contributing to products used globally by enterprises.
+My career has spanned working with industry leaders in vulnerability management and cloud security, contributing to products used globally by enterprises.

 **Focus Areas**
 - Vulnerability Management (VM), SCA/SAST, SBOM, CTEM/EASM